Click

 not heard before.

-The most surprising result of those visits were seen just a
+The most surprising result of those visits were

 few days after Putin's return to Moscow.
 Russian presidential